Vyral/base-template/_posts/2018-08-06-how-is-listing-your-home-on-your-own-different-from-listing-with-an-agent.md

 {% include youtube.html %}

-Selling your home as FSBO means you will have to do what we Realtors do.
-However, this might require some extra work on your part, and you might encounter some difficulties.
+<p style="text-align: center;"><em>Selling your home as FSBO means you will have to do what we Realtors do.
+However, this might require some extra work on your part, and you might encounter some difficulties.</em></p>

 If you’re thinking of selling your home by yourself, what should you expect from the home sale process?
 What do you do when selling a home as FSBO?